stack.yaml versus package.yaml versus a Cabal file¶

 Package versus project¶

-Cabal is a build system, which is used by Stack.
+Stack is a build tool and it uses Cabal, a build system.
 Cabal defines the concept of a package.
 A package has:

 - A name and version